 Ideally, you want to work with your hormones so you can maintain their delicate balance throughout your cycle.
 Start by tracking your cycle, whether with an app or with pen and paper.

 Note how you’re feeling each day and track any symptoms you want to improve.
 Even just one word a day will do to start, so you can see any patterns that arise or any issues that need to be addressed.

 Knowing how your unique cycle works and how your body feels in each phase allows you to better understand your needs ahead of time so you can plan accordingly.

 And because stress is a major cause of hormone imbalance (though certainly not the only reason), you’ve gotta find ways to chill out, man.

 Think about making your own self-care list to turn to when things are feeling chaotic.
 What feels good to you?
 What helps you wind down from a busy day?
 What makes you feel whole?

-We’ll be talking about cyclical living (and the many ways the patriarchy keeps you from doing it) in my upcoming free workshop on September 30.
-RSVP for The Patriarchy vs. Your Body here and learn more about reclaiming your power so you can reduce PMS symptoms and have more flow in life.
+We’ll be talking about cyclical living (and how it can help you access more creativity and flow) in my upcoming free workshop on Januar 19, 2021.
+RSVP for Overcoming Period Problems to Conjure Creativity here and learn more about reclaiming your power so you can reduce PMS symptoms and have more flow in life.